If I want to participate in the Dual Enrollment/Early College program for more than one semester, do I have to reapply every semester?

 Most public schools pay for their students to attend

 GRCC through the Dual Enrollment Program.
-However, any tuition and fees not covered by the high school is the responsibility of the student/family.
+However, any tuition and fees not covered by the high school are the responsibility of the student/family.
 For non-public students, the State of Michigan determines what dollar amount it will pay per course.
-Any tuition and fees not covered by the State of Michigan is the responsibility of the student/family.
-Homeschool students are responsible to pay for their own tuition and fees.
+Any tuition and fees not covered by the State of Michigan are the responsibility of the student/family.
+Homeschool students are expected to pay their own tuition and fees.

 Tuition (in district and out of district) is based on the permanent residence of the student.
 Click here for current rates.